Privacy: the iOS browser showdown

 Now let's look at the requests sent (since the application was launched):

-If we look at the detail, Brave has not sent any additional requests since step 1 except to Startpage, called only when I validate my search query.
+Looking at the details, Brave has not sent any extra requests since step 1, apart from the one to Startpage, which is only called when I submit my search query.

 Firefox, some unpleasant surprises

 Firefox is my browser on Mac.
 Unlike Brave, Firefox has its own rendering engine, Gecko.
-But he too is forced to use WebKit.
-I expected that Firefox for iOS has an impeccable attitude towards privacy because Firefox has a good reputation and communicating advantageously.
+But on iOS, it too is forced to use WebKit.
+I expected Firefox for iOS to be beyond reproach on privacy, given Firefox's strong reputation and its favorable messaging on the subject.
 I was surprised:

-From the first opening, Firefox leaks my personal data to Leanplum, a marketing company that allows you to display targeted messages.
-Leanplum is greedy, he collects in particular the deviceId, userId and uuid.
-It also recovers my main interactions with Firefox.
+From the first opening, Firefox leaks my personal data to Leanplum, a marketing company that allows targeted messages to be displayed.
+Leanplum is greedy: it collects, among other things, the deviceId, userId and uuid.
+It also captures my main interactions with Firefox.

 Firefox also collects my main interactions (such as opening the application, closing it, clicking on the address bar) live (via incoming.telemetry.mozilla.org), with the identifier clientId.